-Everything used to clean my home, I make myself.
-Except laundry detergent.
+Nearly every product I use to clean my home I make myself, even my laundry detergent.

 Ingredients: